 ⚠️ Heads up:

-Choose one system and stick with it.
-Switching systems causes confusion and mistakes.
+Pick one method and commit.
+Switching between systems creates confusion and costly mistakes.

-This doesn't replace your visual system, but it does support it.
+Digital doesn't replace your visual system - it reinforces it.

 How do you implement visual FIFO? (step by step)